InTimeTecGitHub/offlineTs/README.md

 #### Usage
 Define any class that should be notified and updated when the state of service changes.
-The class should have a member updateState(state: StateType).
+The class should have a member updateState(state: StateType, response: Response|Error). updateState is called with StateType as well as the Response.
 An instance of ServiceStatus is created like this:
 ```ts
 let serviceStatus = new ServiceStatus(new PingService());